 Has your school committed to authentic, meaningful inclusion?
 If yes, do you wonder whether you’re taking the right steps toward success?
 The Inclusion Lab is here to help you figure out where you are on the road to effective inclusive practices—and share advice on how to move forward.

 In today’s post, you’ll learn about five essential elements of a classroom environment that supports every student and meets their diverse needs.
-These are excerpted and adapted from Picture Inclusion!, the upcoming theory-to-practice guide by Whitney H. Rapp, Katrina L. Arndt, & Susan M. Hildenbrand.
+These are excerpted and adapted from Picture Inclusion!, the theory-to-practice guide by Whitney H. Rapp, Katrina L. Arndt, & Susan M. Hildenbrand.
 How many of these five elements are present in your own classroom?
 Read on to gauge where you are now and what you can do next to work toward stronger inclusive practices.

 Manageable Class Size